 This is where I write about the practical side of enterprise infrastructure.
 Topics will include:

-- Virtualization — VMware, Nutanix, Hyper-V. The real operational lessons, not the feature comparison slides.
+- Virtualization — VMware, Citrix XenServer, Hyper-V. The real operational lessons, not the feature comparison slides.

 - Cloud architecture — AWS, Azure, GCP, and the hybrid/multi-cloud reality that most enterprises actually live in.